Meet the 2018 Youth Advisory Group

 Kate Morris, Darfield High School, Darfield

 Hey!
-My name is Kate, and I've just finished Year 11 at Darfield High School.
+My name is Kate, and I'm year 12 at Darfield High School.
 I love learning, especially science, history, and French.
 At school, I'm on the student council, a librarian, a peer mediator, a cultural ambassador, I learn bass guitar, and I even tried football once.
 Outside of school I dance, perform with the local musical theatre company, go tramping with my family, and work at the local bakery.
 One of the highlights (and biggest challenges) of my year was going on a two month exchange to France, where I attended school, stayed with a host family, and ate unhealthy amounts of baguette.
 I'm super excited about this opportunity to be a voice for youth and to bring our issues and ideas to the table.
 I'm also really looking forward to working with the other members of the Advisory Group and sharing our different experiences and perspectives.

 Geniqua Samupo, Avondale College, West Auckland